vaadin/grid-renderers-collection-addon/README.md

 ## Release notes

+### Version 2.2.1
+* Fixing issue #22, BooleanSwitchRenderer.setReadOnly(..) did not work
+* Fix, The blurChangeMode did not work properly

 ### Version 2.2.0
 * Added blurChangeMode to TextFieldRenderer and DateFieldRenderer to tackle issue #18.
 * Added eagerChangeMode to TextFieldRenderer to tackle issue #18.